What to Start: Choosing an HIV Regimen

 An HIV regimen is a combination of HIV medicines used to treat HIV infection.
 HIV treatment (also called antiretroviral therapy or ART) begins with choosing an HIV regimen.
 People on ART take the HIV medicines in their HIV regimens every day.
 ART helps people with HIV live longer, healthier lives and reduces the risk of HIV transmission.

-The U.S. Department of Health and Human Services (HHS) provides guidelines on the use of HIV medicines, including in adults and adolescents.
-The HHS guidelines for adults and adolescents recommend starting ART with a regimen that includes three HIV medicines from at least two different drug classes.
+The U.S. Department of Health and Human Services (HHS) provides guidelines on the use of HIV medicines.
+In general, the guidelines recommend starting ART with a regimen that includes three HIV medicines from at least two different drug classes.

-In general, a first HIV regimen for an adult or adolescent includes two NRTIs plus an INSTI, an NNRTI, or a PI boosted with cobicistat (brand name: Tybost) or ritonavir (brand name: Norvir).
+In general, a person's first HIV regimen includes two NRTIs plus an INSTI, an NNRTI, or a PI boosted with cobicistat (brand name: Tybost) or ritonavir (brand name: Norvir).
 Cobicistat or ritonavir increase (boost) the effectiveness of the PI.

 Click here to see the AIDSinfo fact sheet that lists the FDA-approved HIV medicines by drug class.